apache/calcite/site/_docs/os_adapter.md

 It is included in Calcite's "plus" module, which is not enabled by default.
 You must think carefully before enabling it in a security-sensitive situation.

+# Compatibility

+We try to support all tables on every operating system, and to make sure that the tables have the same columns.
+But we rely heavily on operating system commands, and these differ widely.
+So:

+* These commands only work on Linux and macOS (not Windows, even with Cygwin)
+* `vmstat` has very different columns between Linux and macOS
+* `files` and `ps` have the same column names but semantics differ

 # A simple example

 Every bash hacker knows that to find the 3 largest files you type